Jon Blake (actor): Early life

 Blake was born Paul Jonathan Gleason in the Sydney suburb of Hornsby in 1958, an only child of parents who were classical musicians.
-His family moved back and forth between New Zealand and Australia before permanently settling in Sydney when he was ten.
+His mother was first violinist for the Sydney Symphony Orchestra.
+Blake's family moved back and forth between New Zealand and Australia before permanently settling in Sydney when he was ten.

 In his youth, Blake trained as a professional boxer and studied music at the Sydney Conservatorium.
 He spent several years in student and experimental theatre groups and took private acting lessons while working as an usher at a city cinema complex.

 While attending Glenaeon, an independent K-12 school at Middle Cove, New South Wales, Blake acted in many school productions.
 In 1976, an acquaintance of his history teacher who was a TV producer was considering various actors to appear in a new TV soap called The Restless Years.

 Career

 The Restless Years became Blake's first screen credit on commercial television.
 He was credited as Sonny Blake.
 During his time on the show, Blake continued to take acting lessons and would eventually study at the Stella Adler Studio of Acting in New York City.
+After leaving The Restless Years, Blake worked in television and theatre, including playing a role in the revival of On Our Selection.

+Blake quickly progressed to miniseries and films.
+One of his highest-profile parts was a starring role as Flanagan in 1985 big-budget Australian television miniseries Anzacs, alongside Paul Hogan and Andrew Clarke.
+He joined the cast after Gary Sweet relinquished the part to accept a role in An Indecent Obsession.
+He also appeared in western drama series Five Mile Creek (opposite Nicole Kidman in an early role) and soap opera A Country Practice.

+Blake's film credits included a main role in 1982 Ozploitation thriller Early Frost and the lead role in Scott Hicks' 1982 film Freedom.
+He also featured in 1984 docudrama The Slim Dusty Movie, in which he played 'Young Slim'.
+Fresh from filming Anzacs, Blake had a starring role in Cool Change (1986), before going on to film Free Enterprise (1987), later renamed Running from the Guns.
+His final film role was in 1987 war film The Lighthorsemen. alongside Peter Phelps.

-After leaving The Restless Years, Blake worked in television and theatre, including a role in the revival of On Our Selection.
-He quickly progressed to miniseries and films.
-One of his highest-profile parts was a starring role in the Australian television miniseries Anzacs.
-His good looks led to him being named by Cleo magazine as one of their most eligible bachelors of 1986.
-Blake's charismatic presence and fast-rising star led to him being dubbed "the next Mel Gibson", with mentions of several work opportunities in the United States and talk of a new Mad Max film.
+Blake's looks led to him being named by Cleo magazine as one of their most eligible bachelors of 1986.
+His charismatic presence led to him being dubbed "the next Mel Gibson", with mentions of several work opportunities in the United States and talk of a new Mad Max film.